 SeaLife makes a step-up adapter to use the DC-Series Super Macro Lens (52mm) on 67mm threading, and also a step-down adapter so that you can use a 67mm diopter on the DC2000.

 All this is to say that your wet lens investment is adaptable to most camera systems.
 The only exception is that some wide-angle wet lenses are designed specifically for certain lenses.
-Your local dive shop or underwater camera specialist can discuss these differences.
+Your local dive shop or underwater camera retailer can discuss these differences in detail.

 Some manufacturers make flip adapters, as shown in this article’s tutorial video, which allow you to quickly flip a wet lens on and off the front of the camera housing port.

 What is a macro diopter?
 Macro diopters are used to magnify small subjects when shooting underwater photo and video.